|

 over 40 years.
 He has taught T'ai Chi and Kung Fu in both Taiwan

-of both military and law enforcement personnel.
+and the United States.
 He has also founded

 Chen and Wu styles of T'ai Chi with Yang Bao-Chien, Chang Yu-Cheng,